 “Ai Weiwei is a powerful ambassador for ceramics, and one of the most important artists of our time” says Kelvin Browne, Executive Director and CEO of the Gardiner Museum.
 “His early works in clay remain as potent today as ever, and demonstrate the medium’s ability to address contemporary issues and spark important discussions.”

-The exhibition will feature some of Ai’s most celebrated works, displayed in Toronto for the first time, including Sunflower Seeds (2010), Han Dynasty Urn with Coca Cola Logo (2015), and Tree (2010), as well as brand new works.
+The exhibition will feature some of Ai’s most celebrated works, displayed in Toronto for the first time, including Sunflower Seeds (2010), Tree (2010), and Han Dynasty Vases with Auto Paint (2015), as well as brand new work.

 “I think it’s a mixed society, it’s a kind of energy which can lead to miracles,” says Ai of exhibiting in Toronto.
 “Through that kind of hybrid and mixing up, then something new can come out, which we don’t exactly know what it is but it’s more colorful, the diversity, inclusiveness, tolerance, and willingness to accept and connect.
 So those are qualities not only in Toronto, but Canadians often have this kind of quality.
 I am very impressed about a society which is younger and still has a lot of space to accept new ideas.”

 Ai Weiwei: Unbroken will be on display from February 28 to June 9, 2019.